 ...But Are They the Insurer for YOU?

+Thinking about buying Scotia Life Insurance?
 Scotiabank is an "A" rated financial institution with $1 trillion of assets.
 Like many Canadian banks, they sell life insurance products through a subsidiary (ScotiaLife Financial).
-However, their life insurance offering is very limited, only available to existing Scotiabank customers and only sold through captive agents.
-If you're considering bns Scotia Life Insurance to protect your family or home, there's a good chance you can find a more affordable option elsewhere.
+However, their life insurance offering is very limited.
+It's only available to existing Scotiabank customers and only sold through captive agents.
+If you're considering buying Scotia Life Insurance to protect your family or home, there's a good chance you can find a more affordable option elsewhere.

 James Heidebrecht - Founder of Policy Architects

-Whether you are Googling Scotia Life Insurance or Scotiabank Life Insurance your results are the same!
+Whether you are Googling bns Scotia Life Insurance or Scotiabank Life Insurance your results are the same!

 You’re brought to Scotiabank’s life insurance products.

 I wasn’t aware until recently that Scotiabank offers life insurance products.

 So let’s discover them together right now!

 Scotia Life Insurance History